MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_consentdelegate.md

 ---
-title: class ConsentDelegate
+title: class mip::ConsentDelegate
-description: Reference for class ConsentDelegate
+description: Documents the mip::consentdelegate class of the Microsoft Information Protection (MIP) SDK.
 author: BryanLa
+manager: mbaldwin
 ms.service: information-protection
 ms.topic: reference
-ms.date: 09/27/2018
 ms.author: bryanla
+ms.date: 01/17/2019
 ---

-# class ConsentDelegate
+# class mip::ConsentDelegate
 Delegate for consent related operations.
 This delegate is implemented by a client application to know when a consent request notification should be displayed to the user.